knative/docs/serving/samples/helloworld-java/README.md

    * Network programming to create a route, ingress, service, and load balancer for your app.
    * Automatically scale your pods up and down (including to zero active pods).

-1. To find the IP address for your service, use `kubectl get svc knative-ingressgateway -n istio-system` to get the ingress IP for your cluster.
+1. To find the IP address for your service, use.
 If your cluster is new, it may take sometime for the service to get asssigned an external IP address.

     ```shell